 - 6.8.
-The installation is proposed to be installed on the grassed verge on the western side of Spalding Road with sufficient space available for parking construction vehicles without requiring a total road closure or complex and disruptive traffic management measures. - 6.9.
+The installation is proposed to be installed on the wide grassed verge at the junction between Donnington Road and South Street with sufficient space available for parking construction vehicles without requiring a total road closure or complex and disruptive traffic management measures. - 6.9.
 Once constructed, the development will be unmanned requiring only periodic visits about once every two to three months for routine maintenance and servicing.
 The site will be easy to access for this purpose and typical visits will be by an engineer using a light vehicle that will be parked lawfully nearby.